 Backyard Solutions For Senior Housing

-If you have a senior living with you, you may have found that you need more space and time away from each other.
+If you have an aging parent living with you, you may have found that you need more space and time away from each other.
 The problem is, if the parent requires some help with certain tasks, you really won’t want them to move out.

-A tiny home will give you both a bit more space and privacy, while allowing you to be right across the yard (or driveway) from your loved one.
+Unlike an in law suite within a home, a tiny home is a separate little house, ideally located on the family property.
+They can be a good option that gives you both a bit more space and privacy, while allowing you to be right across the yard (or driveway) from your loved one.

-Tiny homes offer peace of mind because of the perks that come with them, such as:
+Tiny homes designed for an elderly person offer peace of mind because of the perks that can be installed in them, such as:

 - The ability to install video monitors to see your loved ones in case of an emergency